antz22/ultimate-guide-to-flutter/README.md

 That's the basics of state management.
 Take a look at the extra resources listed below to get more familiar with these concepts and syntax.

-## Good Practices
+## Best Practices

-Good Practices are always important to keep in mind when developing any large projects in Flutter.
+Best Practices are always important to keep in mind when developing any large projects in Flutter.

 1. Folder Structure